-The survey area covered 10,140 m2.
-The data was acquired in blocks of 30 m by 30 m, which were pre-surveyed and marked with lines.
-Each block consisted of 31 lines that were one metre apart and perpendicular to the direction 009°.
-Each line consisted of 30 measurement points one metre apart by multiplexing 33 electrodes into 4 electrodes using a switch-box and a multi-core cable.
-Each electrode was planted to a depth of 20 cm with 1 m spacing.
-Hence, a 1 m spacing Wenner configuration was applied at each grid location.
+The survey area covered 10140 m2.
+The data was acquired in blocks of 30 m by 30 m, which were presurveyed and marked with lines.
+Each block consisted of 31 lines that were 1 metre apart and perpendicular to the direction 009°.
+Each line consisted of 30 measurement points 1 metre apart by multiplexing 33 electrodes into 4 electrodes using a switch-box and a multi-core cable.
+Each electrode was planted to a depth of 20 cm with a 1 m spacing.
+Hence, a 1 m spacing wenner configuration was applied at each grid location.
 The apparent resistivity measurements were made with an ABEM Mk II Terrameter with a 5-fold stack.